-“Bullying” is not my favorite word to describe mean behavior in middle schoolers.
+“Bullying” is not my favorite word to describe mean behavior in middle school.
 Mean behavior takes a variety of forms, but when researchers and policy makers say “bully,” they mean something very specific.
-The precise definition of bullying is when one person or group with greater status or power chronically mistreats a person with lesser power or status over time.
+Here’s the precise definition of bullying—One person or group with greater status or power chronically mistreats a person with lesser power or status over time.

-We might be better served by referring to mean behavior in terms that specify the form it takes: social aggression such as social exclusion, malicious gossip, and friendship manipulation or physical aggression.
+We might be better served by referring to mean behavior in terms that specify the form it takes.
+Your tween might experience social aggression such as social exclusion, malicious gossip, and friendship manipulation, or physical aggression.

-If we give mean behaviors more specific terms, we focus on the precise behavior rather than assume that someone who is occasionally mean is a mean person all the time.
+When we give mean behaviors more specific terms, we focus on the precise behavior.
+So we avoid assuming that someone who is occasionally mean is a mean person all the time.
 Being more specific helps us think more clearly about what we want for young people who engage in these behaviors, and about those who are the victims.

 Here are some ways parents can help their teenagers deal with mean behaviors.

-1. Find opportunities to help your teenager make different friends.
-Social exclusion can hurt, but adolescents and really all of us can try to control our own responses to it by expanding our social world.
-Having just one group of friends does have its disadvantages: It becomes too easy to stake your soul on how a single group feels about you.
+Find opportunities to help your teenager make different friends.
+Social exclusion can hurt.
+But adolescents (and really all of us) can try to control our own responses to it by expanding our social world.
+Having just one group of friends does have its disadvantages.
+It becomes too easy to stake your soul on how a single group feels about you.

-2. Remind your teenager, “It’s not about you.”
-When a person behaves harshly, many factors are likely at work, most having nothing to do with anything the target of the aggression did or did not do.
+Remind your teenager, “It’s not about you.”
+When a person behaves harshly, many factors are likely at work.
+Most have nothing to do with anything you did or did not do.

-3. Remind yourself, “You can only do so much.”
+Remind yourself, “You can only do so much.”
 As parents, we have to understand that our best hope, on a good day, is influencing our own children.
-We really do not have much chance of fixing or repairing someone else’s children so that they never treat our children meanly again, as much as we might wish we could.
+We have little chance of fixing someone else’s child.
+As much as we wish we could, we can’t make sure that they never treat our children meanly again.

-4. Be a good listener.
-What parents can do is listen to their adolescent children describe social challenges, help them recognize specific forms of mean behavior for exactly what they are, formulate goals for what they hope happens when they encounter the person again tomorrow, and talk about what they can do to help things go better in the future.
+Be a good listener.
+What parents can do is listen to their adolescent children describe social challenges.
+We can help them recognize specific forms of mean behavior for exactly what they are.
+Parents and teens can work together to formulate goals for what they hope happens when they encounter the person again tomorrow.
+Lastly, we can talk about what they can do to help things go better in the future.